 The Tedesca Quartet – Nic Fallowfield, Jenny Curtis, Richard Muncey and Clare Bhabra, once again bring their innovative approach to Group Quartets, sitting and playing within the group and approaching everything as large-scale chamber music.
 Individual responsibility and initiative are encouraged, as is discussion on musical issues, rehearsal techniques and so on.
-This time we will be working on Smetana’s String Quartet No 1 in E minor (‘From My Life’).
+The repertoire for this course is to be confirmed.
 On Wednesday the Tedesca Quartet will give a recital and entry is included in the course fee.
 As usual, we ask you to bring your own parts and to number the bars before you come.
 The first complete bar counts as bar 1 and ‘first time only’ bars at the end of repeated sections should not be taken into account in your calculations.

 Tutor website: www.tedesca.co.uk

 What will we accomplish?
 By the end of this course you will be able to…

 By the end of the course you will feel that you know a great deal more about our set work and its inner workings and you’ll have had an opportunity to listen to it with fresh ears in the public recital on the Wednesday evening.
 In addition you will have had an insight into how a professional string quartet goes about the business of rehearsing and preparing a new piece.

 What level is the course and do I need any particular skills?

 How will the course be taught, and will any preparation be required?

 Initially we start out sitting in a large circle and having a first play-through of the set work.
 In the following session the four members of the Tedesca Quartet move into the centre of the room facing outwards to their respective sections, and we rehearse in that formation.
 The quartet often ‘revolves’ so that the four sections of the large group get a different perspective.
 When useful, the Tedesca Quartet will demonstrate passages.